 - Therapy and mental health counseling

-By filing for benefits through the VA, veterans with mesothelioma are making a decision to seek better health care options and monthly compensation that will help them prolong their lives.
+By filing for benefits through the VA, veterans with mesothelioma are making a decision to seek better treatment options and monthly compensation that will help them prolong their lives.

 The case managers at Sokolove Law are available 24/7 to answer questions for veterans who need assistance with filing for VA benefits and other forms of compensation.